makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 "Eragon Braeburn, of Braeburn industries.
 I'll be your...liaison for the evening.
 You will be staying in the north wing of the palace, in the guest quarters.
 To reach the palace, you will have to travel through the courtyard for security's sake."

-That Sarai had been lumped in with Augt was, in and of itself, baffling, but to be led around by a dwarf noble, however gruff and businesslike, was near incomprehensible.
+That Sarai had been lumped in with Augt as 'traveling companion' was, in and of itself, baffling, but to be led around by a dwarf noble, however gruff and businesslike, was near incomprehensible.
 Still, if she wanted to do her trade, she would have to go along with whatever game the rulers of Munjim were playing.
 No sense in testing her limits by asking too many questions.
 Instead, she followed along two paces behind this Eragon while Augt struggled to keep his pace slow enough to follow.

 "While the court usually entertains palace guests for dinner, the arrival of the elf lord has canceled such."
 There was a pause, and then a grumble, "Thus me showing you to the city."